dmerz75/namd_equilibration/README.md

         mkdir config

 Next, complete all 5 stages of minimization/equilibration.
 Use the previous stage's xsc file to restart the following stage's simulation.
+Adjust the PME Gridsize, use numbers with low prime factors like 80 or 72, greater than the total size of the system (see the center_minmax.dat file, the cellbasis line).

         mv *.namd config/ && mv config/01_min.namd .